planckbit/DataFleaker/README.md

       operation, not optimized for speed and different DB engine types.
     * New support for converting simple result MariaDB queries to MongoDB.
       See examples/ConvertMariaDBResult_To_MongoDB.py
+    * Added bulk insert capability for MongoDB to MySQL/Maria DB.

  ## Tested with:
     * python3